 Twelve suction piles will be installed from a construction vessel with heavy lift capability.
-The estimated footprint of each suction pile is $\sim$ 50 m.
+The estimated footprint of each suction pile is \sim 50 m2.

 If there is any rejection of the piles during the suction aided penetration process, the affected suction pile may be extracted and re-installed at an adjacent contingency location.